getbrevo/brevo-node/docs/EmailCampaignsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.EmailCampaignsApi();
+var apiInstance = new Brevo.EmailCampaignsApi();

 var campaignId = 789; // Number | Id of the campaign

-var emailCampaign = new BrevoNode.UpdateEmailCampaign(); // UpdateEmailCampaign | Values to update a campaign
+var emailCampaign = new Brevo.UpdateEmailCampaign(); // UpdateEmailCampaign | Values to update a campaign

 apiInstance.updateEmailCampaign(campaignId, emailCampaign).then(function() {
   console.log('API called successfully.');